-“Advancements in vehicle technology have led to new materials and designs in modern automobiles,” said Minister Responsible for SGI Don Morgan.
+“Advancements in vehicle technology have led to new materials and designs in modern automobiles,” Minister Responsible for SGI Don Morgan said.
 “Volunteer firefighters are often the first to respond to collisions on highways and rural roads, and it is essential that volunteer fire departments are kept up-to-date with evolving tool developments and adaptations around new car designs.”

-“This is excellent news for the nearly 300 volunteer firefighting agencies in Saskatchewan,” said Doug Lapchuk, president of the Saskatchewan Volunteer Firefighters Association.
+“This is excellent news for the nearly 300 volunteer firefighting agencies in Saskatchewan,” Saskatchewan Volunteer Firefighters Association President Doug Lapchuk said.
 “This program will greatly enhance our abilities to safely and adequately respond to motor vehicle collisions involving entrapment, in far more areas of our province that currently may not have extrication services available in a timely manner.”